moov-io/terms-dictionary/README.md

 - **bank identification number (BIN)**<a id="bin"></a>: The initial four to six digits that appear on a payment card, identifying the bank or entity that issued the card, that issuer’s location, and the card type (e.g., credit, debit, gift).
 A BIN may also be referred to as an issuer identification number (IIN).

+- **bank identifier code (BIC)**<a id="bic"></a>: Also known as a SWIFT code, this is an 8-11 character code that identifies a bank’s location and particular branch for international transfers.

 - **Bank Secrecy Act (BSA)**<a id="bsa"></a>: Also referred to as The Currency and Foreign Transactions Reporting Act, this [anti-money laundering (AML)](#aml) act combats criminal activity by requiring financial institutions to assist the U.S. government by keeping certain records and reporting suspicious activity such as large cash transactions.

+- **basis point (BP)**<a id="bp"></a>: Equivalent to 0.01%, it’s used to reduce ambiguity when defining percentage change.
+For example, an increase in 150 basis points from 2% gives you 3.5%.

 - **batch**<a id="batch"></a>: The accumulation of captured (sale) transactions waiting to be settled.
 Multiple batches may be settled throughout the day.